jessmsang/jessmsang/README.md

 ---

-✨ Passionate about solving problems through code, learning new technologies, and collaborating with others.
-Always open to connecting with developers and exploring new opportunities!
+✨ I’m passionate about building meaningful software, learning continuously, and exploring the broader engineering ecosystem—from full-stack development to QA automation and DevOps.
+Always happy to connect and chat tech!